alexakayman/morphix/README.md

 ### About

 **Why Morphix?**
-"Morph" refers to the process of transformation or change, while "fix" implies stability or resolution.Together, Morphix transforms your data into a stable, readable state.
+"Morph" refers to the process of transformation or change, while "fix" implies stability or resolution.
+Together, Morphix transforms your data into a stable, readable state.

+### Known Issues
+1. Deleting a field after data has been generated will refresh the results table, deleting all results.
+2. Adding a new link & collecting results after some results have already been generated may result in uneven tables.
+Add all of the links at once & then export.